DaveLHX/nodejsWebServer/README.md

 5- in the azure tab Create a new web app.
 --choose linux
 6- in azure tab chose deploy to webapp
+--this is the simplest way to do it, it zips your folder and uploads it to azure.
+There are other ways, directly from git for example.

 note: Make sure to use enviroment varialbles for things like port.